13Jan 2025

 It is a significantly fast operation because it involves a relatively small number of rounds as well as its clarity of functionality.

+Nevertheless, its key-scheduling consumes a lot of time, although it has an upper hand when it comes to protecting brute-force threats.
 Also, its 64-bit block length (size) is rather small making it endangered by birthday attacks compared to AES whose block size is 128 bits and above.

 Twofish Encryption Algorithm